juicedata/juicefs-csi-driver/README.md

 Additional steps could be required on some provider, e.g. Aliyun Container Service Kubernetes.
 See [Troubleshooting#AttachVolume.Attach failed](docs/DEVELOP.md#attachvolumeattach-failed) for details.

+## Upgrade

+We have two components to upgrade:

+* CSI Driver
+* JuiceFS client in CSI Driver

+### Upgrade CSI Driver

+1. Stop all pods using this driver.
+2. Upgrade driver:
+	* If you're using `latest` tag, simple run `kubectl rollout restart -f k8s.yaml` and make sure juicefs-csi-controller and juicefs-csi-node pods are restarted.
+	* If you have pinned to a specific version, modify your k8s.yaml to a newer version, then run `kubectl apply -f k8s.yaml`.

+### Upgrade JuiceFS client

+Refer to the notes in [Examples](#examples) section below.

 ## Examples

 Before the example, you need to: